hyperledger-labs/perun-doc/source/concepts/protocols.rst

      - by settling the parent channel on the blockchain, otherwise.

-       In this case, the parent channel and all other sub-channels opened using the parent channel will also be settled.
+       In this case, the parent channel and all other sub-channels opened using the parent channel will also be settled on the blockhain.

 Virtual channel
 ---------------